spcourse/sp101/_schedules/Scientific Programming 101/index.md

 ### Contact hours

-Tutorials and lectures
+Tutorials and a lecture

 ### Programming modules {#programming-modules}

 You're going to learn programming through a number of programming modules.
 Each module consist of:

 - Theory: Explanations both written and in the form of video's.
-- Practice: Exercises to test your understanding of the theory.
+- Pair: Assignments that you can do together with other students.
-- Assignments: Bigger programming problems that require combining multiple programming concepts.
+- Individual: Assignments that you should do individually (but with our help, of course).

 The modules are grouped into levels, you have to make one module per level.
 For some levels you have the choice between two different modules.
 When there is such a choice, you will learn the same programming concepts, but often in different thematic context (i.e. different scientific fields).